j20232/bnp/docs/source/modules/objects_modules/base.rst

     :param str datapath: "location", "rotation", "scale", "rotation_euler", "rotation_quaternion" or "rotation_axis_angle".
 In "rotation", this method inserts the vec to current rotation mode.
     :param int frame: frame

-.. py:function:: get_keyframe_list(obj)

-    Get a sorted list which contains keyframes of obj.
-If there is no keyframes, return an empty list.

-    :param bpy.types.Object obj: obj
-    :return: `list` sorted with keyframes (no duplication)

 .. py:function:: remove_keyframe(obj, frame)